AionNext/BizCod/Programming Guide/Knowledge.md

         customer.status = 'EXCLUSIVE'
 ```

-This rules capure business knowldge about the customer
+This rules captures business knowledge about the customer's status.

 ## Knowledge Base